cmu-delphi/covidcast-indicators/validator/PLANS.md

   * Raise errors when one p-value (per geo region, e.g.) is significant OR when a bunch of p-values for that same type of test (different geo regions, e.g.) are "close" to significant
   * Correct p-values for multiple testing
   * Bonferroni would be easy but is sensitive to choice of "family" of tests; Benjamimi-Hochberg is a bit more involved but is less sensitive to choice of "family"; [comparison of the two](https://delphi-org.slack.com/archives/D01A9KNTPKL/p1603294915000500)
-* Nicer formatting for error “report”.
-  * E.g. if a single type of error is raised for many different datasets, summarize all error messages into a single message?
-But it still has to be clear how to suppress each individually
-* Easier suppression of many errors at once
-* Use known erroneous/anomalous days of source data to tune static thresholds and test behavior
-* Ensure validator runs on signals that require AWS credentials (iterate)
-* Check if [errors raised from validating all signals](https://docs.google.com/spreadsheets/d/1_aRBDrNeaI-3ZwuvkRNSZuZ2wfHJk6Bxj35Ol_XZ9yQ/edit#gid=1226266834) are correct, not false positives, not overly verbose or repetitive
-* If can't get data from API, do we want to use substitute data for the comparative checks instead?
-  * E.g. most recent successful API pull -- might end up being a couple weeks older
-  * Currently, any API fetch problems just doesn't do comparative checks at all.
-* Check for erratic data sources that wrongly report all zeroes
-  * E.g. the error with the Wisconsin data for the 10/26 forecasts
-  * Wary of a purely static check for this
-  * Are there any geo regions where this might cause false positives?
-E.g. small counties or MSAs, certain signals (deaths, since it's << cases)
-  * This test is partially captured by checking avgs in source vs reference data, unless erroneous zeroes continue for more than a week
-  * Also partially captured by outlier checking.
-If zeroes aren't outliers, then it's hard to say that they're erroneous at all.